seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 The textual content across the site consistently reinforces several key selling propositions:

 - **Market Leadership**: Phrases like "Voted as the #1 Home Remodeler in the U.S. by Remodeler Magazine" and "Los Angeles' Leader in Windows, Doors, & Siding" are frequently used.
-- **Product Quality & Benefits**: Emphasis on aspects like energy efficiency, professional installation, and the quality of materials (e.g., Prodigy® Insulated Wall System for siding).
+- **Product Quality & Benefits**: Emphasis on aspects like energy efficiency, professional installation, and the quality of materials (e.g., Prodigy Insulated Wall System for siding).
 - **Warranty & Trust**: Highlighting the "Industry-Leading Warranty" and local expertise.
 - **Customer Focus**: Testimonials and a generally persuasive, benefit-oriented tone are prevalent.